rikukissa/typehole/README.md

 const data: RedditResponse = typehole.t(response.data);
 ```

-3. Remove the typehole, and you're good to go.
+3. Remove the typehole, and you're done.
 Typeholes are meant to be development-time only, so you shouldn't commit them.

 ```ts
 interface RedditResponse {